gvwilson/thirdbit/src/fiction/bear/index.md

 </section>
 <section markdown="1">

-## Chapter 7: The Tornado Returns
+## Chapter 5: The Tornado Returns

-The farmer's wife invited the prince and princess to join the family for a meal after the remembrance.
-To her obvious relief, the prince declined.
+The farmer invited the prince and princess to join her family for a meal after the remembrance.
+To her obvious relief,
+the prince declined.
 "It's a time for those who knew him best," he said with yet another bow.
-"But with your permission, I'll ask the staff to send some treats for the children.
-Please—" He raised a hand to forestall her protest.
+"But with your permission,
+I'll ask the staff to send some treats for the children.
+Please—"
+He raised a hand to forestall her protest.
 "I would be grateful if you would accept.
 For them."

-The staff and soldiers behind him talked quietly amongst themselves as they walked back to the garrison house.
-The princess held Prince Thokmay's hand, but he hardly noticed how uncharacteristically quiet she was.
-He was thinking about what had happened—had that really been Noxy?
-Had she been trying to mind-speak with him?
-Was that even possible?
+The staff and soldiers talked quietly behind him as they walked back to the garrison house.
+Princess Ogmin held her brother's hand, but he hardly noticed how uncharacteristically quiet she was.
+A few pieces of candy seemed completely inadequate, but he didn't know what else to do.
+Arrange apprenticeships for them?
+Or schooling?
+He didn't know if they would want either, and he couldn't ask—the answer was sure to be 'yes'.

 He was so deep in his own thoughts that he jumped when Sergeant Gyalpa said, "Hold!" and stepped in front of him.
 They had just turned a corner, and nearly run into a knot of angry people gathered around a water pump.
 The crowd fell silent as they realized they were being watched, and by whom.

 "What's going on here?"
-Sergeant Gyalpa asked, pretending not to see one of the men in the crowd dropping a stone he had been about to throw and kicking it behind him.
+Sergeant Gyalpa demanded, pretending not to see one of the men in the crowd drop a stone he had been about to throw.

-"Oh, thank the Pilots!
+"Oh, thank the saints!
 Excuse me.
 Excuse me, please."
 A skinny figure with a servile hunch to his shoulders scurried through the crowd to wring his hands in front of the sergeant.
-"They meant no harm, sir, I'm sure, it was just a misunderstanding."
+"They meant no harm, honored, I'm sure, it was just a misunderstanding."

 "Who meant no harm?"
 Sergeant Gyalpa uncrossed his arms and glowered at Mukh.

-"Them, sir.
+"Them, honored.
 They were just along to fill their bucket, is all."
 Mukh pointed at the pair of raccoons who had followed at his heels.
-"Only *some* of these people thought, well, you know by how some are here with the Gifted, sir, they thought, well…"
+"Only *some* of these people thought, well, you know how some here are along with the Gifted, honored."

 Prince Thokmay interrupted before the sergeant could reply.
+"And how is that, exactly?"

+Mukh wrung his hands,
+nervous under the glares of the townspeople.
-"They thought what?"
+"They just thought…

-Mukh wrung his hands, nervous under the glares of the townspeople behind him on his back.
-"They just thought… Well, Your Highness, they thought by maybe such as these should, well, they should find by elsewhere to get their water."
+Well, honored, they thought by maybe such as these should, well, they should find by elsewhere to get their water."

 The prince nodded.
 "I see."
-His voice cracked slightly, but he ignored it. *This* was something he could do something about.
+ *This* was something he could do something about.
 "Sergeant?"

 "Yes sir?"